jasper-zanjani/notes/sources/README.md

 The practice used to be that GUI utilities had to have console programs programmed with custom-made expressive languages to support the tool from the command line.
 PowerShell offers a way to replace these with cmdlets.\
 **OneGet** (now known as the **PackageManagement** module in the PowerShell Gallery) was mentioned in the context of virtualizing Windows Servers.

 #### RunAs 406
 Gene Kim recaps 2014 and looks forward to the publication of his book _The DevOps Handbook_.
 > "DevOps is not just for the unicorns, it's for the horses as well." -Gene Kim
 > "If you like solving problems, I cannot think of a better place to be than in a DevOps initiative." -Gene Kim

+#### RunAs 384
+CI/CD vs. DevOps: accelerate end to end software delivery process\
+2 subcomponents of the problem: delivering feedback to the developer\
+"Combined CI/CD

 ### Syntax
 [Web](https://syntax.fm/) [Twitter](https://twitter.com/syntaxfm)